jonasbn/punycode/README.md

 The `punycode` is a merge of the two, which then opened up for more things to learn.

 1. Using a regular expressions
+1. Capturing and testing output emitted to STDOUT

 See the resources and references below for resources on the above topics.